The Ohio State University – State of Emergency extended through Sept 26

 To whom do the COVID-19 instructions and requirements apply?
-Messages from Ohio State President Michael V. Drake, CFAES Dean Cathann A. Kress, and Interim Extension Director Jackie Kirby Wilkins apply to everyone on all three of our campuses – Columbus, Wooster, and statewide.
+Messages from Ohio State Administration, CFAES Dean Cathann A. Kress, and OSU Extension Interim Director Jackie Kirby Wilkins apply to everyone on all three of our campuses – Columbus, Wooster, and statewide.

 Our primary concern remains the health and safety of all of our people.
 Please make decisions that ensure the health and well-being of everyone.